ThePieBaker90/On-The-Rim/Core Assumptions.md

 * Lightning Damage is now Electric Damage.
 * Thunder Damage is now Sonic Damage.
 * Currency is in the form of credits.
 Credits are a virtual currency and do not take up physical space.
+* The moon of the planet changes phase each day.